tenapato/NDFALambda/README.md

 > transitionFunction(state, char)
 - Recursive function that receives a state and retrurns a set of strings:
 > extendedTransitionFunction(state, string)
-- For more detailed information refer to the file main.py
+- For more detailed information refer to the file main.py and say yes to the help menu